wgmo/graphtik/docs/source/plotting.rst

    From code you may wrap the code you are interested in with :func:`.config.debug_enabled` "context-manager", to get augmented print-outs for selected code-paths only.

 .. _jetsam:

 Jetsam on exceptions
 ^^^^^^^^^^^^^^^^^^^^
-Additionally, when some operation fails, you may access many in-progress variables on the original exception (e.g. ``sys.last_value``) from its ":term:`jetsam`", as an immediate post-mortem debugging aid:
+If you are on an interactive session, you may access many in-progress variables on raised exception (e.g. ``sys.last_value``) from their ":term:`jetsam`" attribute, as an immediate post-mortem debugging aid:

 >>> from graphtik import compose, operation